exonum/exonum-doc/src/advanced/consensus/consensus-details.md

   at the beginning of the round following the current round, the specified +1/3 of the non-Byzantine nodes will be in the state with the saved PoL corresponding to the `P` proposal.
-And consequently they will send `Prevote` messages only for the saved `P` proposal according to the **Processing of the timeout of the round** stage.
+And consequently they will send `Prevote` messages only for the saved `P` proposal according to the [Round timeout processing](#round-timeout-processing) stage.

 Thus, messages of `Precommit` type can not be sent for any other block.
 This means that none of the non-Byzantine node can add another block to the blockchain.